BenjaminWills/programming-notes/terraform/terraform_notes.md

 }
 ```

+The `variable` `block` has 3 parameters:

+1. `Default` - the default value of the variable
+2. `Type` - the data type of the variable ~ {string,number,boolean,any,list,map,set,object,tuple}
+3. `Description` - description for documentation purposes

 ## Terraform providers

 When we run `terraform init`, `terraform` downloads necessary plugins for the specified providers and saves them in the root directory.
 There are 3 tiers of providers: